initc3/ic3-website/content/events/retreat/winter-retreat-2019.md

 summary: IC3 faculty, students and industry members gather twice per year to discuss the major technical challenges and innovative solutions to widespread blockchain adoption.
 ---

 IC3 faculty, students and sponsors gather at IC3 Retreats to discuss the major technical challenges, issues and innovative solutions to widespread blockchain adoption.
-For registration, information and the agenda, please see [IC3 Retreat Info](../files/retreat/IC3.website.2019.Winter.Retreat.pdf).
+For registration, information and the agenda, please see [IC3 Retreat Info](../files/retreat/IC3.website.2019.Winter.Retreat.2.docx).

-For the list of local [hotels](../files/retreat/IC3.Winter.Retreat.Hotel.List.pdf).